Overweight and Obesity

 - Alliance for a Healthier Generation: Healthy Schools Program.
 Tools, tips, and resources to implement this program aimed at preventing childhood obesity by encouraging healthy snacks and school meals and physical activity and education among students, teachers, and staff in schools.
 American Heart Association (AHA) and the Clinton Foundation.

 - Bridging the Gap.
-Reports, research briefs, presentations, datasets, and survey tools examining how policies and environmental factors, particularly in schools and communities, affect diet, physical activity, and obesity among students.
-University of Michigan Institute for Social Research and the University of Illinois at Chicago Institute for Health Research and Policy.
+Reports, research briefs, presentations, datasets, and survey tools examining how policies and environmental factors, particularly in schools and communities, affect diet, physical activity, obesity, and tobacco use among students.
+Research briefs published in 2016 address school fundraisers, zoning for healthy food access, and restricting mobile vendors near schools.
+The project ended in 2016.
+It was operated by the University of Michigan Institute for Social Research and the University of Illinois at Chicago Institute for Health Research and Policy, and funded by the Robert Wood Johnson Foundation.
 Includes

 School Policies and Practices to Improve Health and Prevent Obesity.
 (2012).
 [National Elementary School Survey Results (Vol. 2), National Secondary School Survey Results (Vol. 2)].

-- Healthy Schools, Healthy Weight.
+- Obesity Prevention Source: Schools.
 Recommendations for schools to help students eat well and stay active during the school day, monitor weight trends, and teach students healthy habits for life.
 Harvard School of Public Health.

 - Healthy Youth!
 Nutrition, Physical Activity, and Obesity.
 Data, science-based strategies, policy guidance, and information about national, state, and local programs to address child and adolescent obesity.
 Centers for Disease Control and Prevention (CDC).
 Includes